openbridge/ob_pysh-db/README.md

   NULL AS '\\N';
 ```

-The will create an export that is broken into 3 parts as shown in the manifest file:
+The will create an export of files that are stored to S3.
+Based on the size of the export, it was broken into 3 parts as shown in the manifest file:

 ```json
 {